-Recently I found myself with a bucket of 13,000 csv files that I needed to query.
-I was thoroughly excited, as I now had an excuse to play with AWS Athena or S3 Select — two serverless offerings I been wanting to dive into.
+Recently I found myself working with an S3 bucket of 13,000 csv files that I needed to query.
+Initially, I was excited, because now had an excuse to play with AWS Athena or S3 Select — two serverless tools I been meaning to dive into.

 But that excitement — was short-lived!

 For some (as yet unexplained) reason, AWS Athena is not available in us-west-1.
-It’s available in us-west-2, us-east-1 and us-east-2, but not us-west-1.
-Seriously Amazon?!
+Which seemingly, is the only region in the us that Athena is not available on!

 And…. guess where my bucket was?
 That’s right, the one region without AWS Athena.

-Now I thought, there’d a simple way to copy objects from one bucket to another — after all, copy-and-paste is basic computer functionality.
+Now I thought, there’d a simple way to copy objects from one bucket to another — after all, copy-and-paste is basic computer functionality, we have keyboard shortcuts to do this exact thing.
 But as it turns out, once you have thousands of objects in a bucket, it becomes a slow, painful and downright impossible task to get done sanely.

 For one, S3 objects aren’t indexed — so AWS doesn’t have a directory of all the objects in your bucket.
-You can do this from the console — but it’s a snap-shots of your current inventory rather than a real-time updated index, and it’s very slow — days!.
+You can do this from the console — but it’s a snap-shots of your current inventory rather than a real-time updated index, and it’s very slow — measured in days slow!
 An alternative is to use the

 But there’s a problem with

-Once you’ve listed out your bucket, by making these large sequential API calls, you arrive at the most painful part of the process — actually copying the files.
-The S3 API has no bulk-copy method.
-You can use the
+Once you’ve listed out your bucket, you’re then faced with the monumentally slow task of actually copying the files.
+The S3 API has no bulk-copy method, and while you can use the

 copy_object for a file or arbitrary size, but it only works on one file at a time.